Together under one roof

 2021: Monmouthshire County Council grants 25-year (fully-repairing) lease to Abergavenny Community Trust.

-The charity benefits from mandatory business rates relief and a reduction in rent.
+Notes: All registered charities benefit from mandatory business rates relief and a reduction in rent.